 Therefore, to avoid damaging toggle switch make sure to follow these recommendations:

-Soldering Wires to a Toggle Switch
+How to Solder Wires to a Switch

 Once the wire and terminals are tinned, it is just a matter of connecting them together.